swanuSMJ/Friday/README.md

 # Friday
-hey, this is the morning branch of Friday
+hey, this is the first branch of Friday morning branch of Friday